 This course is an exploration into social justice writings out of the free church tradition.
 It will begin with Charles Marsh's The Beloved Community as a framework.
-Students and instructor will then read key sources together from various strands of the tradition and
+Students and instructor will then read key sources together from various strands of the tradition and historical periods.
+Students interested in this course are encouraged to contact the professor before the course begins to give their input on social justice topics, readings, and resources for the course.

-MIS 605 World Christianity and Justice - Credit 3 hours
+MIS 2605 World Christianity and Justice - Credit 3 hours

-This course is an elective seminar on World Christianity and the practice of justice as performed by Christian peoples around the world.
+This course is an elective seminar on World Christianity and the practice of justice as performed by

+Christian peoples around the world.
 This course emphasizes the practice of justice as students become more aware of Western contexts in Christianity, and learn about Christianity in the Majority World of Latin America, Africa, and Asia.
 In the process of dialogue and deep listening, students will learn other concepts and performances of Christian faith, including mission and justice, around the world.

-MIS 607 Women in Mission - Credit 3 hours
+MIS 2607 Women in Mission - Credit 3 hours